-This source, the Articles of Confederation, was written by the original authors of the Articles.
+This source includes the original text of the Articles of Confederation as written by its original authors.
 They include some of the nation's top leaders at the time including John Adams, Samuel Adams, Alexander Hamilton, Benjamin Franklin, Thomas Jefferson, James Madison, and George Washington.
 This source helped me understand what the Articles of Confederation were and helped me put them into context.